r-lgbtq/tidyrainbow/README.md

 ![](assets/tidyRainbow.svg)

+# tidyRainbow LGBTQ+ datasets

+This repository contains datasets about LGBTQ+ topics for you to analyze, visualize, and share.
+Use the hashtag #tidyRainbow to showcase your work online, or submit a relevant dataset yourself!

 ## About tidyRainbow

 tidyRainbow is a social data project by [rainbowR](https://rainbowr.org/), a community that supports, promotes and connects LGBTQ+ people who code in the R language, and spreads awareness of LGBTQ+ issues through data-driven activism.
 The tidyRainbow project aims to encourage the use of LGBTQ+ inclusive datasets for learning R and showcasing R code.
 For example, for building and sharing data visualizations, or as example datasets for teaching, blogs or vignettes.